Sign up for Funding Circle newsletter!

 Get our latest news and information on business finance, management and growth.

-Only 0.07% of business receive VC, a highly publicized form of equity financing.
+Only 0.07% of businesses receive VC funding, a highly publicized form of equity financing.
 So, how do the other 99.93% of businesses obtain the capital they need to grow?
-According to data from the U.S. Small Business Administration (SBA), in 2013, small business owners borrowed an estimated $1 trillion—$585 billion in business loan outstanding, $422 billion in credit from financial institutions, and the rest from a mix of sources.
+According to data from the U.S. Small Business Administration (SBA), small business owners borrowed an estimated $1 trillion in 2013 — $585 billion in business loans outstanding, $422 billion in credit from financial institutions, and the rest from a mix of sources.
 This makes debt among the most popular forms of financing; however, accessibility is just one of the many advantages of debt financing.

 Whether you choose a term loan or line of credit, debt financing offers several benefits.
 From maintaining control of your company to receiving tax breaks, let’s review the six advantages of debt financing.